 The Written Plan

-Since planning is a continuous process, based on evaluation and reassessment, a strategic plan is of necessity a flexible document, informed by specific local needs.
+Since planning is a continuous process, based on evaluation and reassessment, a strategic plan should be a flexible document, informed by specific local needs.
 Most strategic plans include the following essentials:

-- A description of the library’s service area and communiites;
+- A description of the library’s service area and communities

-- A vision statement, or broad view of how the library is going to have a direct effect or impact on its customers and the greater community;
+- A vision statement, or broad view of how the library is going to have a direct effect or impact on its patrons and the greater community

 Planning for Library Facilities